Council Meeting Procedures

 About City Council Meetings

-The City Council conducts work sessions (workshops) on the first Monday of each month, then holds regularly scheduled meetings to take action the second and fourth Monday of each month (holidays excluded).
-The Council does not meet in the month of August or the fourth Monday of December.
+The City Council holds regular meetings on the first, second and fourth Mondays of the month.
+The meetings on the first Monday of each month, except in January and September, are work sessions (workshops) intended for in-depth discussion of city business and ordinarily no final action will be taken.
+When a regular meeting or work session falls on a holiday, it is automatically rescheduled to the following Tuesday.
+The Council does not meet the month of August or the fourth Monday of December.
 For more information about City Council meetings, please call City Hall at (360) 363-8000.

 Regular Meetings